Going to the range is an enjoyable pastime, but do you sometimes feel like there could be more to it?

 Each target falls over or is knocked off its stand when successfully hit.
 The unique targets and instant feedback are more exciting for many shooters than paper bullseye targets.

-Even more fast-paced and with much more variation are precision long-range matches that fall under the umbrella of the Precision Rifle Series and similar organizations, as well as in one-off “outlaw” matches that operate under a single range’s local rules.
+Even more fast-paced and with much more variation are precision long-range matches that fall under the umbrella of the Precision Rifle Series and similar organizations.

 These matches are primarily for centerfire rifles, both bolt-action and semi-automatic, although there are also rimfire versions popping up.